ojiiis/phpOloader/README.md

 ## Installation

 You can add `phpOloader` to your project by simply checking if it exists, and writing it to a file:
+The loader will also create a default `.htaccess` file in the same directory (if one doesn’t already exist) to enable clean URLs using Apache rewrite rules.
+You can modify this file to suit your routing needs.

 ```php
 $olink = 'https://ojiiis.github.io/phpOloader/App.php';